Primary School

 • Family Lives This website has articles and videos on lots of topics such as making new friends, positive discipline, ‘pester power’, homework, coping with stealing or lying, ‘school gate culture’, and many more:

-• Partnership for Children A charity that provides materials to build emotional resilience in children mainly for use in schools but also by parents.
+• Partnership for Children A charity that provides materials to build emotional resilience in children mainly for use in schools but also for parents.
 Downloadable activities for children aged 5-9 yrs on feelings, communication, friendship (including dealing with rejection and loneliness), dealing with anger and change.
 For example, there is a printable barometer for feelings of anger and activities that you can do with your child such as thinking about what makes a good friend.

 • The Incredible Years by C Webster-Stratton for parents of children aged 2-8 years.
 Although this is quite a long book, it’s an easy read and very practical with lots of examples.
 You can dip into the sections relevant to you.
 Recommended.